hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 	p->h = h = ZSTR_H(key); /* save the hash of the current key into the bucket */
 	ZVAL_COPY_VALUE(&p->val, pData); /* Copy the value into the bucket's value : add operation */

+So elements are added at the end of the `arData`.
+They are pushed, and middle "holes" (empty deleted slots) are not filled back.
+We'll detail that.

 ### Deleting values

 When a value is deleted, the `arData` C array is not narrowed nor are the data rearranged into it.